-nportant things to keep in mind about these benefits: • We cover prescribed drugs and medications, as described in the chart beginning on page 65. • Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. • Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically. • Federal law prevents the pharmacy from accepting unused medications. • We do not have a calendar year deductible. • Some formulary and non-formulary drugs require prior authorization from us.
-Contact us at 800-522-0088 to find out if your medication requires it and for information on what your physician must do to obtain prior authorization. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. • Covered preventive drugs including statin (low to moderate-dose) when prescribed to adults age 40-75 years who meet all 3 of the following criteria: -Do not have a history of cardiovascular disease (e.g., symptomatic CVD or ischemic stroke) -Have one or more CVD risk factors (e.g., dyslipidemia, diabetes, hypertension or smoking) -Have a calculated 10-year risk of a cardiovascular event of 10% or greater
+- We cover prescribed drugs and medications, as described in the chart beginning on page 65. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - We do not have a calendar year deductible. - Some preferred and non-preferred drugs require prior authorization from us.
+Contact us at 800-522-0088 to find out if your medication requires it and for information on what your physician must do to obtain prior authorization. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - Covered preventive drugs including statin (low to moderate-dose) when prescribed to adults age 40-75 years who meet all 3 of the following criteria: - -Do not have a history of cardiovascular disease (e.g., symptomatic CVD or ischemic stroke) - -Have one or more CVD risk factors (e.g., dyslipidemia, diabetes, hypertension or smoking) - -Have a calculated 10-year risk of a cardiovascular event of 10% or greater